Dr Tim Gassin has served on the Oz Kiwi Committee from its inception in July 2013, and became Chair in April 2014.

 Patricia was elected to the Oz Kiwi Committee in December 2015.
 She became involved with Oz Kiwi at the grassroots level in May 2013, as her family are impacted by the February 2001 changes.
 Originally from Auckland, they now live in Sydney.

 An advocate for New Zealand families living long-term in Australia, Patricia is also a busy mother of four, wife and rugby player.
 She studied medical laboratory science and works in the Medical Laboratory industry.
 Patricia is a dual Australian and New Zealand citizen.

 Liza Cox has been an Oz Kiwi volunteer since June 2013, and was elected onto the Committee in August 2016.
 She became involved with Oz Kiwi to help those who have been impacted by the 2001 policy changes.

 Originally from Hawkes Bay, New Zealand, Liza has a Bachelor of Commerce in Information Systems & eCommerce and works in the Information Technology and Education sectors.
 She is a dual Australian and New Zealand citizen who has resided in Melbourne since 2007.

-Liza is also one of our Facebook Moderators, and maintains Oz Kiwi’s website.
+Liza is also one of our Facebook Moderators, and maintains Oz Kiwi’s website and social media.

 Mel Loe has been an Oz Kiwi volunteer since 2013 and was elected to the Committee in July 2016.
 She became involved in Oz Kiwi in response to increasing numbers of ‘fellow Kiwi’ adversely affected as a consequence of not having a pathway to citizenship.